HITS-AIN/ProbabilisticFluxVariationGradient.jl/README.md

 (@v1.6) pkg> activate .
 ```
 and use this environment for installing and working with the package.
-Having exited Julia, one can enter the environment again by simpling starting Julia in the respective folder and using `activate .` in package mode.
+Having exited Julia, one can enter the created environment again by simply starting Julia in the respective folder and using `activate .` in package mode.

 ## Updating the package